raspberrypilearning/top-5-emoji-list/en/step_2.md

 Lists are a great way to display information on a webpage.
 A list contains multiple list items `<li>`.
 There are two types of lists:

 + An **unordered list** `<ul>`: each new item starts with a bullet point.
-An unordered list could be ingredients on a shopping list or your favourite colours.
+An unordered list could be ingredients on a shopping list or a collection of your favourite colours.
 + An **ordered list** `<ol>`: each new item is numbered and the order written is important.
 You could use an ordered list for a top ten songs list or a sports league table.

 Where else might you see an unordered list and an ordered list?